julien6387/supvisors/docs/dashboard.rst

 The status of the Address is displayed on the left side of the header:

     * the name of the application,
-    * the state of this address,
+    * the state of this application,
     * a led corresponding to the operational status of the application:

         + empty if not ``RUNNING``,